Technical Articles for Visual Studio Application Lifecycle Management

 Done and Undone by Ken Schwaber and David Starr.
 Delivering a done increment is critical to being successful with agile software development.
 Using both real-world and theoretical examples, the authors demonstrate the difference between perception of "done" and the reality of "done," and how that affects the success of a project.
 Using these examples, the authors go on to demonstrate tools and strategies that can help teams start with a definition of done that makes sense for them, and methods to help teams communicate dependencies, status, and the meaning of "done."

-Build and manage the product backlog by Mitch Lacey.
+Building and Managing the Product Backlog by Mitch Lacey.
 A good product backlog is at the heart of any well-functioning agile team.
 In this article, Mitch Lacey explains the importance of a product backlog, describes what makes a good backlog, and provides some best practices for creating and maintaining your backlog.

 Prioritization by Mitch Lacey.
 In this article, Mitch Lacey discusses three methods that have proven very beneficial for many Agile teams: the Kano Model of Customer Satisfaction, a series of Innovation Games by Luke Hohmann, and Karl Weigers’ Relative Weighting model.
 He describes how any of these methods can help you move from rough prioritization of your backlog to a precise ordering that satisfactorily weighs risk, importance, and customer satisfaction.